fMeow/maybe-async-rs/README.md

 - `maybe_async`

-    offers a unified feature gate to provide sync and async conversion on demand by feature gate `is_sync`, with **async first** policy.
+    Offers a unified feature gate to provide sync and async conversion on demand by feature gate `is_sync`, with **async first** policy.

     Want to keep async code? add `maybe_async` in dependencies with default